glynawe/Vanilla/vanilla.md

     Assignment = Designator {"," Designator} ":=" Expression

 The expression is evaluated once then its value is assigned to each designator in the list.
 The designators are evaluated in order after the expression.
-The designators must have the same type as the expression, with two exceptions: a `byte` expression can be assigned to `integer` designator; an `integer` constant in the range 0 to 255 may be assigned to a `byte` designator.
+The designators must have the same type as the expression.

 Records of the same type and arrays of the same type and length may by assigned to each other.